-I’m finally starting to feel a bit more springy now that the snow has melted (again) so it seemed like the perfect time to get stuck in to our latest box courtesy of the lovely Mud and Bloom.
+I’m finally starting to feel a bit more springy now that the snow has melted (again) so it seemed like the perfect time to get stuck in to our latest box gifted by the lovely Mud and Bloom.

 First of all we planted some sunflower and mini cucumber seeds.
 The box comes with everything you need to plant two pots of sunflower and cucumber seeds, but there are enough seeds included to plant plenty more as long as you’ve got some soil handy.
 You don’t even need to buy small pots as you can use yogurt pots with holes in the bottom.

 Tiny loved this.
 It was fun watching the soil expand and relatively mess free!
 She also poked holes in the soil and dropped the seeds in.

 We are growing the seeds in our mini Ikea greenhouse and they are doing incredibly well!
 Everyday we have a little look to see how big they’re getting.